 1. Understand How Financial Planners Charge Clients

-Do not simply hire a random financial planner from a directory, or one recommended by friends or co-workers.
-These planners may be good at their jobs and able to provide sound financial advice, but this is the fastest way to break the bank.
+Do not simply hire a random financial planner from a directory, or one recommended by friends or coworkers.
+These planners might be good at their jobs and able to provide sound financial advice, but this is the fastest way to break the bank.
 Cost is an issue, and it is important that you hire a planner within your budget.

 Fee-based financial planners, on the other hand, receive commissions from financial products they sell, such as investments and insurance policies.
 Knowing how your planner receives payment can help you choose the best professional for your budget.

 The scope of work also plays a role in how much you will pay a financial advisor.
 The more services you request, the more you will owe.
 While a financial planner can assist in every aspect of your financial life, you might limit their services to one or more aspects, at least until your income increases.

 Rather than have the planner work up a detailed financial plan covering debt repayment, retirement, savings, investments and insurance, start slow and focus on ways to build your emergency cushion or retirement account, and perhaps explore life insurance options.
 This keeps the fee affordable while taking advantage of a planner’s financial advice.

 You might prefer to work with a well-known financial planner in your local area.
 This is understandable given this person’s reputation.
 He no doubt knows personal finance topics in and out, and with regards to giving your finances a makeover, this professional can deliver.

 A good, experienced financial planner won’t necessarily turn you down because of a modest bank account.
 However, if you’re working with limited funds, these planners might be outside your reach.

 Like any other profession, fees for services are based on education, experience and credibility.
 Doctors, lawyers and accountants typically charge less at the beginning of their careers, and gradually increase their rates as they gain more clients and experience.
 Financial planners are no different.
 The more experienced and well-known a financial planner, the more he will charge.